 Some U.S. intelligence officials and lawmakers think it’s time to bring all the troops home.
 They fear getting drawn further into the fighting if the Kabul government falters.
 Others say that the U.S. shouldn’t just walk away after such a commitment of lives and money.
-They argue that, with help, the Afghan government can contain the insurgency and prevent the re-emergence of al-Qaeda.
+They argue that, with help, the Afghan government can contain the Taliban and prevent the resurgence of al-Qaeda.
 Both sides point to Iraq, where the government forced the U.S. into a total withdrawal in 2011.
 The rise of Islamic State there prompted a return of U.S. forces three years later.
-The intervention began as a training and bombing mission, but non-combat troops have been killed and the military has authorized the deployment of special forces.
+The intervention began as a training and bombing mission, but non-combat troops have been killed and the military has deployed special forces.
 The Iraq experience can stand as a reminder of the perils of a complete pullout — or of the reasons for getting out before the bottom drops out.

 The Reference Shelf